ArtemYaryhin/SIemWithLLVM/README.md

 # SIEM Demo

-This repository contains a demo prototype of a SIEM (Security Information and Event Management) system for OT security in an automotive environment.
+This repository contains a demo prototype of a SIEM (Security Information and Event Management) system.
 The demo includes synthetic log generation, rule-based and enhanced threat detection, log storage in SQLite, real-time visualization via a Flask dashboard, and integration with a real LLM (Large Language Model) for log analysis.

 ## Features